buildstack/securestack/README.md

 #### AWS: S3, and IAM ####

 If you are going to run SecureStack workloads in AWS there are a couple things you can do to optimize your configuration.
 These steps are not strictly necessary, but will help to make your environment both more efficient as well as more secure.
-First, you will want to create an IAM role called "securestack-ec2-allow-S3".
+First, you will want to create an IAM policy called "securestack-ec2-allow-S3".
 Copy this into your policy:
 ```
 {
     "Version": "2012-10-17",
     "Statement": [
         {
             "Effect": "Allow",
             "Action": [
-         "ec2:RunInstances",
-         "ec2:AssociateIamInstanceProfile",
-         "ec2:ReplaceIamInstanceProfileAssociation"
+                "s3:ListBucket"
             ],
-      "Resource": "*"
+            "Resource": [
+                "arn:aws:s3:::securestack",
+                "arn:aws:s3:::securestack-elasticsearch-snapshots"
+            ]
         },
         {
             "Effect": "Allow",
-      "Action": "iam:PassRole",
+            "Action": [
+                "s3:PutObject",
+                "s3:GetObject",
+                "s3:DeleteObject",
+                "s3:ListObject"
+            ],
-      "Resource": "*"
+            "Resource": [
+                "arn:aws:s3:::securestack/",
+                "arn:aws:s3:::securestack/*",
+                "arn:aws:s3:::securestack-elasticsearch-snapshots/",
+                "arn:aws:s3:::securestack-elasticsearch-snapshots/*"
+            ]
         }
     ]
 }
 ```

+Next, you will want to create a role called "securestack-server-role" and attach the "securestack-ec2-allow-S3" policy to it.
+Finally, search and find the "AmazonEC2FullAccess" policy and attach that to the "securestack-server-role".
+Finally, in the AWS ec2 console attach the "securestack-server-role" to your SecureStack SIPServer instance.
+This will allow you to create and manage SecureStack ec2 instances as well as backup parts of the SecureStack platform to S3.

 #### AWS AMIs ####